-This Chile de Arbol Salsa is made with chile de arbol, white onion, garlic, vinegar, and water and it is so spicy and flavorful!
+This Chile de Arbol Salsa Recipe is made with chile de arbol, white onion, garlic, vinegar, and water and it is so spicy and flavorful.

 I put hot sauce on my breakfast, lunch and dinner.
 I know I have a problem.
-It's not my fault when I can make the most delicious and spicy hot sauce ever.
-This Salsa de Arbol is so rich and full of flavor – not to mention hot.
+It's not my fault when I can make the most delicious hot sauce ever.
+This Salsa de Arbol is so rich and full of flavor – not to mention spicy.
 Can you handle it?

 There are a ton of hot sauces that I love buying like Valentina and Frank’s.
-What if I tell you that you can make the best hot sauce ever?
 As a Mexican, I can vouch for most Mexicans that they probably have some sort of dried pepper in their pantry.
 I always have chiles anchos and chiles de arbol in my house.

 What are chiles de arbol?